bryan-at-looker/embed-sdk-sko-markdown/section2.md

 }
 ```

-Play around with the filter, your dashboard should be responding to the new dropdown.
+Play around with the filter; your dashboard should be responding to the new dropdown.

 **Note:** There may be some delay between the dropdown and the filter updating thats normal.

-Lets break down whats happening:
+Let's break down whats happening:

 1. When your dashboard loads, the `setupDashboard` function runs.
-2. In this function, we find the element responsible for changing the dropdown, `select-dropdown`, and save it as a variable, `dropdown`
+2. In this function, we find the element responsible for changing the dropdown, `select-dropdown`, and save it as a variable `dropdown`
 3. When we find it, we add a listener to it; every time the value changes, we then perform an action.
 4. The action we perform is to run `dashboard.updateFilters()`, the Embed SDK function provided to us to facilitate communication to the iframe.
-Instead of relying on writing your own [postMessage() event](https://docs.looker.com/reference/embedding/embed-javascript-events#posting_the_request_to_the_iframes_contentwindow_property)
+Much easier than writing your own [postMessage() event](https://docs.looker.com/reference/embedding/embed-javascript-events#posting_the_request_to_the_iframes_contentwindow_property)
 5. We send a JSON object of the filters we want to apply; we don't need to give all of them, just the ones we want to change.
 The iframe responds only to the values we've placed in the JSON object; notice how our other filters don't change

-It would be nice if we didn't have to hit the run button so much, for a dropdown like this, we can run right after we've selected it.
+It would be nice if we didn't have to hit the run button so much - for a dropdown like this, we can run right after we've selected it.
 On line XX, within the `dropdown.addEventListener(...{...})`, after the `dashboard.updateFilters` line, insert a new line and paste `dashboard.run()`

-Your full setupDashboard will look like this now.
+Your full setupDashboard will now look like this:

 ```
 const setupDashboard = async (dashboard: LookerEmbedDashboard) => {